zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 ## Special procedural requirements

-If either IPv4 or IPv6 transport is disabled, ignore the evaluation of the result of any test using this transport protocol.
-Log a message reporting on the ignored result.
+If either IPv4 or IPv6 transport is disabled, ignore the evaluation of the result of any test using this transport protocol and log a message reporting the ignored result.

 If the test is an [undelegated test] then [Method2] and [Method4] will include the provided input data instead of data from any real delegation